master-of-zen/Master-Of-Zen-Blog/content/YUV-vs-RGB.md

 `u.png : 518400 -> 117,888 (x4.397)`\
 `v.png : 518400 -> 119941 (x4.322)`\

 What is quite interesing, is that even though we already reduced size of Cb, Cr planes, their size could be reduced even more than Y plane, and Y plane compressability laying somewhere in-between RGB planes for both `zstd` and `png`

 This gives our small experient result of `2002745` bytes for RGB and `858705` bytes for YCbCr.
 What is (x3.106) and (x7.244) reduction in size respectively.

+## Summing up

+YCbCr colorspace is designed with human perception in mind and in a way that allows us more efficiently represent and store visually important data.
+Which also on average will greater compression potential than RGB.